motorcycle destinations

 This loop travels along UT-31 which has plenty of clay buttes and an electric power plant situated along the sides of the highway.
 After you pass these sights, you will come across Hunting Creek which offers a good place to practice fly fishing.

 When you leave your current highway for the UT-264, you will have to pass through a narrow alpine valley and then climb up a steep ledge overlooking a mountain meadow.
-Keep in mind that there is a sharp and narrow corner along this section as you draw closer in view of the mountain meadow.
+Keep in mind that there is a sharp and narrow corner along this section as you draw closer within view of the mountain meadow.

 When you see the yellow coal chutes and barren landscape, that is a sign that you are drawing closer to the town of Scofield.
 Scofield Reservoir is arguably the best fishing spot in Utah since it had been visited once by President George W. Bush.